richeytastic/libbuild/README.md

 - `QT5`

-    Parent directory for Qt5 library (e.g. 'C:/Qt/5.12.3/msvc2015\_64')
+    Parent directory for Qt5 library (e.g. `C:/Qt/5.12.3/msvc2015_64`)

-This repository also comes with a convenient batch scipt for Windows ("makelibs.bat") but this requires 'python.exe' to be on the PATH.
+This repository also comes with a convenient batch scipt for Windows (`makelibs.bat`) but this requires `python.exe` to be on the PATH.

 The `makelibs.py` script will create subdirectories inside the build and installation parent directories, with names corresponding to the selected libraries.